Reliability mechanisms

 d8 k uncordon <nodename>

-ColdStandby provides a mechanism to restore a virtual machine’s operation in case of a node failure where it was running.
+ColdStandby provides a mechanism to recover a virtual machine from a failure on a node it was running on.

-• The virtual machine’s launch policy (.spec.runPolicy) must be set to one of the following values: AlwaysOnUnlessStoppedManually, AlwaysOn.
+• The virtual machine startup policy (.spec.runPolicy) must be set to one of the following values: AlwaysOnUnlessStoppedManually, AlwaysOn.

-• The Fencing mechanism mechanism should be enabled on the nodes where virtual machines are running fencing.
+• The Fencing mechanism must be enabled on nodes running the virtual machines.

 1. A cluster consists of three nodes: master, workerA, and workerB.
 The worker nodes have the Fencing mechanism enabled.
 The linux-vm virtual machine is running on the workerA node.